syncfusion-content/wpf-docs/wpf/DatePicker/SfDateSelector.md

 ## Change the Cell templates

-We can changes the template for the each selection Date, Month or Year list by the `DayCellTemplate`, `MonthCellTemplate` or `YearCellTemplate` which are available in the `SfDateSelector`.
+We can changes the template for the each selection Date, Month or Year list by using the `DayCellTemplate`, `MonthCellTemplate` or `YearCellTemplate` which are available in the `SfDateSelector`.

 N> The DataContext of Selection box is Syncfusion.UI.Xaml.Primitives.DateTimeWrapper.

 ## Change the DayCell Template

-We can change the date selector template by using the [DayCellTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDateSelector~DayCellTemplate.html) property.
-In that, we can add any image, icon or text with the day number.
+We can change the day selector template by using the [DayCellTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDateSelector~DayCellTemplate.html) property.
+In that, we can add any image, icon or text with the day values.

 {% highlight xaml %}